onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "In essence, the meaning of life is to increase evolutionary fitness." - [Foundations and Methodology for an Evolutionary World View: a review of the Principia Cybernetica Project, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/PCPworldview-FOS.pdf)

+The real art of living
+What is the purpose of life?
+To be part of a greater whole.
+The purpose of life is to be a part of a greater whole.

+> "What contributes to a meaningful life?
+A sense of belonging.
+If you don't have it—you're in trouble: financially, socioeconomically, psychologically, culturally.
+Belonging is when there has been a co-shaping of organism and environment so they fit well (they belong) together." - [John Vervaeke](https://x.com/DrJohnVervaeke/status/1920766662124478557)

 > "Meaning: People consider their lives meaningful if they have a system of goals and values that tells them what is good or worthwhile for them to do.
 They also need to have a general understanding of how the world around them functions and how they and their activities fit in with that world.
 That provides them with a prospect of potential courses of action that would allow them to achieve their goals concretely.
 It also gives them a sense of connection, knowing which external resources they can rely on and how their actions can contribute to the larger whole." - [Glossary of Concepts, Human Energy](https://www.humanenergy.io/glossary)